WeblateOrg/weblate/docs/admin/checks.rst

     Whether to mark all new string in source language for review.
 This can be useful if you want to proofread the source language.
 This flag has no meaning for bilingual translations.
+``add-review``
+    Whether to mark all new string for review.
+This can be useful if you want to proofread the translations done by developers.
 ``rst-text``
     Treat text as RST document, affects :ref:`check-same`.
 ``max-length:N``